-For full details of all the benefits provided under the plan either visit the Simplyhealth website www.simplyhealth.co.uk or contact the HR department.
+For full details of all the benefits provided under the plan either visit the Simplyhealth website www.simplyhealth.co.uk or refer to your SDWorx portal homepage for a link directly to Simplyhealth.
+You will need to create your own personal login account for access to your plan.